I. Introduction

 -

-Ruling of the Constitutional Court of 23 December 2022 on commercial leases and judgment of the Esch-sur-Alzette Peace Court of 2 November 2023
+Ruling of the Constitutional Court of 23 December 2022 on commercial leases, judgment of the Esch-sur-Alzette Peace Court of 2 November 2023 and appeal decision of 7 May 2024 (sublease rent for commercial leases)

 By judgment no. 176 of 23 December 2022, the Constitutional Court declared unconstitutional Article 1762-6, paragraph 4 of the Civil Code, which provides that “except in the case of a sublease where investments specific to the sublessee’s activity have been made by the lessee, the rents paid to the lessee by the sublessee may not be higher than the rents paid by the lessee to the lessor”.